suncoast-devs/handbook/lessons/career-coding/six-steps.md

 5. Use [@codepen](https://twitter.com/CodePen) or
    [@codesandbox](https://twitter.com/codesandbox) to start off.
 Starting your own project can be overwhelming because of so many tasks you have to do to even get it live.
 Using one or both is a good way to quickly get your project up and running and sharable.

 6. Starting a coding project can be like standing at the foot of a mountain, paralyzed as you look up at how far you have to go to reach the summit.
 You give up before you start.
-So don't focus on the summit, focus on your next step.
+So don't focus on the summit focus on your next step.
 The next small bit of code.